Download The Permanent Indian Frontier of 1840 Worksheets

 Indian Appropriations Act

-The Act enabled the government to pay the Indians to move out of the reserve area and free up more land for the white settlers.
-It also achieved segregation between the Indians and settlers.
-Further, by significantly reducing the property available for the Indians, the natives were forced to abandon their nomadic lifestyle.
+- The Act enabled the government to pay the Natives to move out of the reserve area and free up more land for the ‘white’ settlers.
+It also achieved segregation between the Native Americans and the settlers.
+Further, by significantly reducing the property available for the Native Americans, the natives were forced to abandon their nomadic lifestyle.

-The Indian Appropriation Act mostly realised its objectives.
-The natives were unable to continue with their cultural practices and way of life and were forced to learn the Euro-America farming practices and subsist like the whites.
-There were battles in resistance to having to conform to the white way of life until the 1890s when the Permanent Frontier essentially dissolved.
+- The Indian Appropriation Act mostly realised its objectives.
+The natives were unable to continue with their cultural practices and way of life and were forced to learn the Euro-America farming practices and subsist like the ‘whites’.